jefftrojan/troyOps/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [jeff@example.com](mailto:jeff@example.com).
+Please report unacceptable behavior to [jeff@boolean.engineer](mailto:jeff@boolean.engineer).

 ## Getting Started